 About

 In 2019, Lansink received the Grand Prize of the Hariban Award for Borders of Nothingness – On the Mend and the Best Dutch Book Design award for The Kindness of One.
-In 2025, Unbound received the top prize at the Fedrigoni Top Awards.
-She lives and works in Amsterdam.
+In 2025, Unbound received the Fedrigoni Top Award.
+Margaret Lansink lives and works in Weesp, the Netherlands.

 Contact me